mmore500/signalgp-lite/joss/paper.md

 We performed five microbenchmark experiments, reported below, in order to isolate how different aspects of the library design influenced performance.
 Supplementary \autoref{fig:raw-timings} shows raw wall-clock timings.

-### control
+## control

 The control involves importing the library to benchmark, initializing agents, and then measuring the execution time of an empty loop.
 This experiment verifies the validity of our benchmarking process.
 The 1x wall speedup (\autoref{fig:bench-wall}) confirms that further results are not inadvertently skewed by our experimental apparatus.

-### nop
+## nop

-[generated program with all NOPs] The `nop` instruction is benchmarked directly, being the only call measured inside the benchmarking loop.
-This isolates the relative performance impact of SignalGP-Lite's byte-code interpreter compared to SignalGP's lambda-based instructions.
+A program consisting of just `nop` instructions is generated.
+This benchmarks the instruction directly, as it is the only call measured inside the benchmarking loop.
+With this approach, the relative performance impact of SignalGP-Lite's byte-code interpreter can be compared to SignalGP's lambda-based instructions.

 We observe an 8x to 30x speedup under SignalGP-Lite (\autoref{fig:bench-wall}).
+The greatest speedup occurred at 1024 agents.

-### arithmetic
+## arithmetic

 Adding arithmetic operations such as `add`, `subtract`, `multiply`, and `divide`, to our benchmark incorporates the performance effect of SignalGP-Lite's fixed-length array registers compared to SignalGP's variable-length vector registers.
 This compile-time optimization streamlines register access at the cost of the ability to change the number of registers on the fly.

 \autoref{fig:bench-wall} shows that incorporating this trade-off increases speedup to 20x to 50x.
+The greatest speedup increase occurred at 1024 agents.

-### complete
+## complete

 In order to improve performance, SignalGP-Lite omits a function stack and implements inner loops and conditionals in terms of tagged `jump` instructions instead of nested code blocks.
 The complete benchmark adds control flow to the prior benchmarks' instruction set.

 SignalGP-Lite's stripped-down control flow model increases speedup to 30x to 55x compared to vanilla SignalGP (\autoref{fig:bench-wall}).
+The greatest speedup occurred at 32 agents.

-### sans_regulation
+## sans_regulation

 Regulation operations allow SignalGP and SignalGP-Lite programs to adjust which program modules are expressed.
 Since this invalidates tag-match caches, we wanted to measure timings without regulation enabled.
 This benchmark measures the complete instruction set with regulation-related instructions excluded.

 As shown on \autoref{fig:bench-wall}, this yields a 35x to 47x speed-up.
+The biggest speedup occured at 32 agents.
 As such, SignalGP-Lite offers performance improvements even on simulations that do not heavily depend on regulation.

 # Test Problem Benchmarking